CutaneousBioinf/single-cell_pipeline/README.md

 ### metadata_filename
 You can change this to match the metadata file's name in the input directory.

+### resolutions
+This is the resolution used by leiden for cell clustering.
+Smaller value means less #cluster.

 ### n_cores
 This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running on sample level thus being parallelized.